Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

 The experiment was performed under the guidance of Dr. Eric Jones and Kristina Finelli.

-The data collection and analysis performed by Zachary Kluger and <a href="https://www.linkedin.com/in/alin-airinei/">Alin Airinei</a>.
+Data collection and analysis performed by Zachary Kluger and <a href="https://www.linkedin.com/in/alin-airinei/">Alin Airinei</a>.

 ---